Yes, you should take charge.

 Let me explain.

-When they called they shared what they wanted and I quote – “We want a comprehensive tracking software that the entire team can put their information into so we can stop being in the dark on these projects.”
+When they called they shared what they wanted and I quote – “We want a comprehensive tracking software that the entire project team can put their information into so we can stop being in the dark on these projects.”

 To which we responded, “You’ve come to the right place!
 Owner Insite is a comprehensive communication tool for tracking all of your project data and even the project budget.”